 Goals — The traditional goal of treatment for alcohol use disorder is abstinence, which remains a primary treatment focus.
 In addition, reduction of heavy drinking has become accepted as an alternative treatment goal.
 The frequency of heavy drinking (defined as more than five drinks per day for men and four for women) shows the highest correlation with negative life consequences such as impaired driving, interpersonal problems, and injuries .
 Reduction of heavy drinking may be a more acceptable goal for some patients who lack readiness to quit drinking .

 Initiation and duration — Pharmacologic treatment for alcohol use disorder is often initiated during hospitalization for alcohol intoxication or withdrawal.
-(See "Medically supervised alcohol withdrawal in the ambulatory setting" and "Management of moderate and severe alcohol withdrawal syndromes".)
+(See "Ambulatory management of alcohol withdrawal" and "Management of moderate and severe alcohol withdrawal syndromes".)

 Naltrexone can be initiated while the individual is still drinking.
 This permits treatment for alcohol use disorder to be provided in community-based practice at the point of maximum crisis without the need for enforced abstinence or detoxification .
 Disulfiram, which by intent leads to adverse effects when combined with alcohol intake, should only be used by abstinent patients in the context of treatment intended to maintain abstinence.
 Research indicates that acamprosate should be used once abstinence is achieved.

 After initiating medication treatment, follow-up visits should be sufficiently frequent to provide the patient with encouragement and support, to engage family members if helpful, and to monitor the patients for treatment response, side effects, medication adherence, and early signs of relapse, which can lead to serious complications .